 Leveraged loans are often allocated to in a tactical manner.
 Yield-chasing is a natural temptation for income-focused investors.
-The asset class is also part of the opportunity set for many credit investors weighing its relative risk/return profile against high yield and private credit.
+The asset class is also part of the opportunity set for many credit investors weighing its merits against high yield and private credit.
 Since private credit investments can take time to allocate, leveraged loans are sometimes used as a temporary parking lot for "dry powder."

 But there's also a strategic use case for leveraged loans.
-The asset class presents an intriguing profile from a diversification perspective.
-In Europe, leveraged loans have been less correlated with equities and the broad investment-grade bond market than have high-yield bonds with both of those asset classes.
-As displayed in Exhibit 7, the Morningstar European Leveraged Loan Index has exhibited a lower correlation coefficient over the past decade with the equity-focused Morningstar Developed Markets Europe Index and the Morningstar Eurozone Core Bond Index than has the Morningstar Eurozone High Yield Bond Index.
+The asset class is intriguing from a portfolio diversification perspective.
+As displayed in Exhibit 7, the Morningstar European Leveraged Loan Index has exhibited a lower correlation coefficient over the past decade with the Morningstar Developed Europe Index of equities and the Morningstar Eurozone Core Bond Index than has the Morningstar Eurozone High Yield Bond Index.

-Exhibit 7 Correlation Matrix of European Equities and Fixed-Income Asset Classes: Leveraged Loans' Correlation to Equities and Fixed Income
+Exhibit 7 Correlation Matrix of European Equities and Fixed-Income Asset Classes

 Source: Morningstar Direct.
-Ten-year index correlations as of June 30, 2024.
+Ten-year index correlations as of 31 March 2025.
 ELL = Morningstar European Leveraged Loan Index.